MicrosoftDocs/query-docs/query-languages/dax/dax-queries.md

 |name|The name of a measure, var, table, or column definition.
 It cannot be an expression.
 The name does not have to be unique.
 The name exists only for the duration of the query.|
 |expression|Any DAX expression that returns a table or scalar value.
 The expression can use any of the defined entities.
 If a scalar value is required, wrap the expression inside a table constructor with curly braces `{}`, or use the `ROW()` function to return a single row table.|

+<a name="not-rec">[1]</a> **Caution:** Query scoped TABLE and COLUMN definitions are meant for internal use only.
+While you can define TABLE and COLUMN expressions for a query, they may produce inconsistent results and are not recommended.

 #### Remarks

-At least one definition is required in a DEFINE statement.
+- At least one definition is required in a DEFINE statement.

-Measure definitions for a query override model measures of the same name.
+- Measure definitions for a query override model measures of the same name but are only used within the query.

-The expression for a measure definition can be used with any other expression in the same query.
+- The expression for a measure definition can be used with any other expression in the same query.

-VAR names have unique  restrictions.
+- VAR names have unique  restrictions.
 To learn more, see [VAR - Parameters](var-dax.md#parameters).

-<a name="not-rec">[1]</a> **Important:** Query scoped TABLE and COLUMN definitions are meant for internal use only.
-While you can define TABLE and COLUMN types for a query, they may produce inconsistent results and are not recommended.

 #### Example